-I play Handpans.
-They are tuned percussion instruments that look strangely like a flying saucer, yet have an elegant sound something like a cross between steel drums and a harp.
+If you don’t already know, Handpans are are tuned percussion instruments that look strangely like a flying saucer, yet have an unique and soft sound something like a cross between steel drums and a harp.

 My Discovery of the Hang